bngarren/resource_app/README.md

 # Project root

 ## npm scripts
-- `"dev": "clear && npm run migrate-latest && ts-node-dev --respawn --ignore-watch ./src/client --transpile-only ./src/main.ts | npx pino-pretty"`
+- `"dev": "clear && npm run migrate-latest && npm run seed && ts-node-dev --respawn --ignore-watch ./src/client --transpile-only ./src/main.ts | npx pino-pretty"`
    - First runs the knex migration to get the database schema up to date.
 If this errors, may need to rollback and then try to migrate up again
+   - Also runs knex seed files (notably, this seeds our 'users' table with testuser@gmail.com)
    - Restarts target process (main.ts) each time it sees file changes and uses ts-node to compile to Typescript between each run.
 Similar to running nodemon with ts-node
    - `--ignore-watch ./src/client` tells it not to watch/restart on changes within client directory
 - `"test": "LOGGER_LEVEL=fatal jest --runInBand"`